Blogs

 When Is It Smart To Remove Wisdom Teeth?

 To answer this question a dental patient must consider a few things.
 When there is mouth or jaw pain that includes the sinuses or if there is visible inflammation it might be time to remove the wisdom teeth.
 In addition, wisdom teeth can become impacted under the gum or, if they’ve broken through, cause overcrowding of the other teeth.
 Bad breath can also be a smart reason to remove wisdom teeth.
+Finally, if the dentist recommends their removal it is wise to pay attention to their advice.

 Continue reading